bhavikbhagwani/AgileJeera6/README.md

     make unittest

-You can run linters using

-        make lint

-or separetaly using

-        make flake8         make pylint

 You can also analyse the code from a security perspective to see any security flaws on the code using.
 Do this inside the src folder using: